-I have audited the component unit financial statements of the Lincoln Parish Detention Center as of and for the year ended December 31, 2010, and have issued my report thereon dated May 27, 2011.
+I have audited the component unit financial statements of the Lincoln Parish Detention Center, a component unit of the Lincoln Parish Police Jury, as of and for the year ended December 31, 2011, which collectively comprise the Lincoln Parish Detention Center's basic financial statements and have issued my report thereon dated May 25, 2012.
 I conducted my audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.